7.1 Family Placement Statement of Purpose |

 Approval

-The Agency Decision maker receives the recommendations of the Panel, and, on behalf of the Department of Health and Social Care, makes the final decision about approval and appointment.
+The Agency Decision maker receives the recommendations of the Panel, and, on behalf of the Manx Care, makes the final decision about approval and appointment.

 Post approval, adopters are invited to continue their development through reading, sessions with their social worker and post approval training.
 Annual approval reviews are carried out if the applicants have not been matched with a child within the first year, and again in any subsequent years.